Will you be requiring applicants to complete the Supplemental ERAS application?

+Yes.
 Dr. Baudendistel is co-editor of the popular First Aid for the Internal Medicine Boards review book.
 Residents benefit from his fast-paced condensed board review lectures.
-In addition, senior residents receive stipends to attend a national Board Prep course, choosing from many sites across the U.S. Our program for many years has far exceeded national averages for board success including a 99% pass rate for the past 7 years.
+In addition, senior residents receive stipends to attend a national Board Prep course, choosing from many sites across the U.S. Our program for many years has far exceeded national averages for board success.

 How will I be mentored?

 Mentoring begins the day you walk in the door.
 We pride ourselves on the individualized mentoring we provide our residents.
 All residents are assigned an Assistant Program Director Coach-Advisor who will meet with you informally throughout the year and who will conduct one-on-one meetings to review your performance, set goals, and help you optimize your remaining time in residency to develop your career interests and prepare you for life after residency.
 Your Coach-Advisor will also assist you in identifying a career-specific mentor such as a subspecialist in the field you are planning to pursue after residency.